dmpayton/python-fretboard/README.rst

 python-fretboard
 ================

-Fretboard is a python library for generating SVG chord charts in Python.
+Fretboard is a python library for generating SVG fretboard images and chord charts in Python.

 .. image:: example.png